learn-tdd-in/learntdd.in/vue/index.md

 - *Ability to refactor.* Because we have 100% test coverage, we can make changes to our code to improve its design to handle future requirements.
 Our code doesn't develop cruft that makes it complex to work within.
 - *Ability to ship quickly.* We aren't spending time building code our users don't need.
 When some old code is slowing us down, we can refactor it to make it quicker to work with.
 And our tests reduce the amount of manual testing we need to do before a release.

-End-to-end testing has had major payoffs for server-rendered apps, and with Cypress you can see the same benefits in client-side frameworks like React.
+End-to-end testing has had major payoffs for server-rendered apps, and with Cypress you can see the same benefits in client-side frameworks like Vue.

 ## More Resources